Harvtronix/react-substate/README.md

 export default BasicExample
 ```

+## 🌟 New!
+React Substate now supports Redux DevTools
+If you have the Redux DevTools extension installed in your browser, you'll be able to see changes driven by substate creations and action dispatches as they happen over time.
+The support is somewhat limited for now, but will only get better with time!

 ## Migrating from 3.x to 4.x
 The 4.0 release includes breaking changes, but improves the user experience when using the module.
 It should also be a tiny bit faster because of some clever memoization.
 Here are the details of the change so you can migrate from v3 to v4.